 By Richard Morris – CEO TheGivingMachine

-If my team or I can be of help, please get in touch.
-We’re in this together, and we will get through this together!
+If I or my team can be of help, please get in touch.
+We’re in this together and we will get through this together!